-(e) As a result of this current comprehensive needs assessment, list by priority the specific need areas and objectives to be addressed this year in the schoolwide plan. > Antrim Elementary School will address the following need areas based on analysis of the data from the comprehensive needs assessment.
-Actions for each priority area will be addressed simultaneously to benefit all students and support teaching staff: Fully Integrated Organizational Structure o Intentional Planning to Support Students and Teachers: Create an inclusive environment in which all students fully participate in the general education program Training and implementation of co-teaching models Create necessary structural shifts in schedules and staffing in order to support co-teaching Curricular support to address the interaction of teaching and learning and support individual student needs Using assessment to guide instruction and reflect on with data teams to better meet needs of students Create leadership opportunities for teachers Strong and Positive School Culture Further develop among staff a shared responsibility for student academic and social outcomes.
-Providing training and then plan the implementation of culturally appropriate and responsive practices.
-Annual Update to this component: Date: 3.
-Implementation of schoolwide reform strategies that: Provide opportunities for all children to meet proficient and advanced levels of student academic achievement. > General education teachers in the grade-level classrooms will support all students through a differentiated instruction model and use of research-based instructional strategies. > Through the use of our Multi-tiered Systems of Support (MTSS) model, analyze and use the data collected from classroom and schoolwide assessments to determine instructional shifts that need to happen as well as determine needed supplemental support or enrichment needs for students.
-This will be the responsibility of the classroom teacher working in collaboration with the Instructional Support and Targeted Team to consistently and regularly review academic and behavioral data in collaboration with the grade level PLC/teacher to better target student needs.
-This team is comprised of the principal, general education teacher, special educator, school counselor, Title I teacher, speech and language teacher, occupational therapist and the school nurse. > Utilize specialists such as Title I staff, reading specialists, and math specialists trained in specific teaching methods, strategies, programs that meet students' needs.
-Utilize literacy and math district coaches to provide support and model instructional strategies that increase learning Access technology as needed to enhance, practice and extend learning Annual Update to this component: Date:
+(e) As a result of this current comprehensive needs assessment, list by priority the specific need areas and objectives to be addressed this year in the schoolwide plan.
+Antrim Elementary School will address the following need areas based on analysis of the data from the comprehensive needs assessment.
+Actions for each priority area will be addressed simultaneously to benefit all students and support teaching staff: Fully Integrated Organizational Structure Intentional Planning to Support Students and Teachers: Create an inclusive environment in which all students fully participate in the general education program Training and implementation of co-teaching models Create necessary structural shifts in schedules and staffing in order to support co-teaching Curricular support to address the interaction of teaching and learning and support individual student needs Using assessment to guide instruction and reflect on with data teams to better meet needs of students Create leadership opportunities for teachers Strong and Positive School Culture Further develop among staff a shared responsibility for student academic and social outcomes.
+Providing training and then plan the implementation of culturally appropriate and responsive practices. inual Update to this component: ite: JULY 2022 • Refer to Component 2 for areas of challenge planned to be addressed in this year's school plan.